I know what you’re thinking.

-Maybe you read a few HTML injection (cross-site scripting) tutorials and think a regex solves this problem.
-Maybe.
+Maybe you read a few HTML injection (aka cross-site scripting) tutorials and think a regex can solve this problem.
 Let’s revisit that thinking.
-We’ll need an attack vector.
-It could be a URL parameter, form field, header, or any other part of an HTTP request.

 Choose an Attack Vector

-Many web apps implement a search functionality.
-That’s an ideal attack vector because the nature of a search box is to accept an arbitrary string, then display the search term along with any relevant results.
-It’s the display, or reflection, of the search term – arbitrary content from the user – is a classic HTML injection scenario.
+Many web apps have a search feature.
+It’s an ideal attack vector because a search box is expected to accept an arbitrary string and then display the search term along with any relevant results.
+That rendering of the search term – arbitrary content from the user – is a classic HTML injection scenario.

 For example, the following screenshot shows how Google reflects the search term “html injection attack” at the bottom of its results page and the HTML source that shows how it creates the text node to display the term.

-Here’s another example that shows how Twitter reflects the search term “deadliestwebattacks” in its results page.
-And the text node created in the HTML source.
+Here’s another example that shows how Twitter reflects the search term “deadliestwebattacks” in its results page and the text node it creates.

 Let’s take a look at another site with a search box.
-Don’t worry about the text (it’s a Turkish site, the words are basically “search” and “results”).
-First, we try a search term, “foo”, to check if the site echoes the term into the response’s HTML.
+Don’t worry about the text.
+(It’s a Turkish site.
+The words are basically “search” and “results”).
+First, we search for “foo” to check if the site echoes the term into the response’s HTML.
 Success!
 It appears in two places: a

 title attribute and a text node.